Embark on the ultimate foodie adventure at restaurants loved by Orlando’s locals, including Brandon McGlamery's Prato (pictured).

 The dining options in Orlando’s tourism district are world-famous, and for good reason.
 But as Orlando residents and many destination visitors know, our local restaurants are equally incredible, thanks to award-winning culinary masterminds who are dedicated to seasonal menus and the farm-to-table movement.

-Accordingly, if you're a serious foodie who's coming to Orlando, you'll want to visit the downtown area and surrounding neighborhoods, including Thornton Park and Winter Park.
+Accordingly, if you’re a serious foodie who’s coming to Orlando, you’ll want to visit the downtown area and surrounding neighborhoods, including Thornton Park and Winter Park.
+You can also dine with confidence thanks to enhanced health and safety measures designed to protect you, including reduced capacity, increased sanitization, and face-mask and social-distancing policies, Several of these eateries also offer al-fresco dining and takeout or delivery services.
 Read on for our suggested tour stops for building the ultimate 24-hour foodie adventure at some of the best Orlando restaurants, as voted by locals.

 Breakfast/Brunch: Se7en Bites